Coherence of statistics

 You can find more information about this topic area by emailing Global.Trade.&.Investment@ons.gov.uk.

-The Office for National Statistics (ONS), devolved governments and relevant departments have been working together to create and improve the coherence of UK-wide data in high-priority areas of shared interest.
+The Office for National Statistics (ONS), devolved governments and relevant departments have been working together to create and improve the coherence and comparability of UK-wide data in high-priority areas of shared interest.
+These priorities are identified each year through a prioritisation process involving the devolved governments, the Government Statistical Service (GSS) Heads of Profession and agreed by the Inter Administration Committee (IAC).

-This section brings together all of the UK-wide coherence projects and may include some initiatives that are already covered in previous sections.
+This section brings together all UK-wide coherence projects and includes some initiatives that are already covered in previous sections of this programme.

-This work is led by the Technical Engagement Division and other teams at ONS, through regular engagement and collaboration with:
+This work is led by the ONS, through regular engagement and work with:

 - the Cabinet Office (CO)